o1shanika/XOR-hackathon/docs/problem.md

+🧕 Problem Addressed
-🧕 Problem Addressed: Challenges Faced by Sri Lankan Housemaids Abroad Many Sri Lankan women migrate to Middle Eastern countries seeking better job opportunities as housemaids.
+Challenges Faced by Sri Lankan Housemaids Abroad
+Many Sri Lankan women migrate to Middle Eastern countries seeking better job opportunities as housemaids.
 Unfortunately, many of them face serious challenges that put their safety, well-being, and rights at risk.
 These challenges often go unreported or unresolved due to lack of access to immediate support systems.

 ⚠️ Key Problems